liigaa/Insurance/README.md

 - Premium is calculated according to risk validity period
 - There could be several policies with the same insured object name, but the different validity period

-Code is written using TDD approach and in case of error, throw different type of exceptions for each situation
+Code is with unit tests and in case of error, throw different type of exceptions for each situation